Yutoku Inari-jinja Shrine 祐徳稲荷神社

 How to Get There

 From Saga Station, take the JR Kamome to Hizen-Kashima Station.
 The trip is around 20 minutes.
-From Hizen-Kashima Station, you can access a bus that will take you for a 10-minute ride to Yutoku Inari-jinja Stop.
-From there, the shrine is a three-minute walk.
+From Hizen-Kashima Station, you can access a bus that will take you for a 20-minute ride to Yutoku Inari-jinja Stop.
+From there, the shrine is a six-minute walk.

 Way to the Gohonden

 The shrine is widely spread out with both stairs and an elevator to gain access to the gohonden, or main hall, which is 18 meters above ground.
-If you're feeling athletic and adventurous, continue up the pathways leading up the hill.
-On the way up, you'll notice the vivid colors beginning to fade into more weathered patinas.
+If you're feeling athletic and adventurous, continue up the pathways leading to the inner sanctuary.
+From the summit you can see a magnificent view from Kashima to the Ariake Sea.